jswymer/mydoctest/articles/marketing-integrate-dynamicscrm.md

 ### Coupling records
 In the setup guide, you can choose the synchronize between the two services.
 But later, you can also set up synchronization of specific types of data.
 This is referred to as *coupling*, and this section provides recommendations for what you must take into consideration.

 For example, if you want to see Dynamics CRM accounts as customers in Financials, you must couple the two types of records.
 It is not very complicated - you open the Customer list in Financials, and there is an action in the ribbon to couple this data with Dynamics CRM.
-Then, you specify which Financials customers match which accounts in Dynamics CRM.
+Then you specify which Financials customers match which accounts in Dynamics CRM.

 In certain areas, the functionality relies on you couple certain sets of data before other sets of data as shown in the following list:

 - Customers and accounts
     - Couple salespeople with Dynamics CRM users first
 - Items and resources
-    - Couple unis of measure with Dynmaics CRM unit groups first
+    - Couple units of measure with Dynamics CRM unit groups first
 - Items and resource prices
     - Couple customer price groups with Dynamics CRM prices first